 Hair porosity

-When we talk about hair porosity, it means we are talking about how the cuticle is arranged to the hair marrow, in other words you get to know how much the hair marrow is protected and healthy.
+When we talk about porosity of hair, it means how the cuticle is arranged to the hair marrow, that is, how much the hair marrow is protected and healthy.

 It’s important to know your hair porosity, because that’s how you know how your hair absorbs and holds moisture.
 This is crucial for your choice of products.
 (By the way, here you can find my tutorial on the Curly Girl Method).